apache/incubator-datalab/USER_GUIDE.md

 - who did the action
 - what the action was done

-Furthermore, on the center of header you can choose period of report in datepicker.
+Furthermore on the center of header you can choose period of report in datepicker.

 ![Audit page](doc/audit_page.png)